dell/terraform-provider-powerscale/docs/resources/synciq_peer_certificate.md

 # Available actions: Create, Read, Update, Delete and Import.

-# Step 1: Upload a certificate to PowerScale.
+# Step 1: Upload a certificate to the PowerScale filesystem.
 # This can be done using the file provisioner.
 resource "terraform_data" "cert" {
   provisioner "file" {